 -People would actually understand their property taxes.
 Defaults and non payments would very likely decrease.
 Collection expenses would drop.

--Prison expenses might have to be mitigated by the inmates having to actually work on infrastructure maintenance for example.
+-Two and three Sheriff Deputy Vehicles responding to a traffic stop might have to be cut to one.-Prison expenses might have to be mitigated by the inmates having to actually work on infrastructure maintenance for example.
 And hundreds of other cost cutting measures might have to be instituted by local taxing agencies.

 -Someone suggested using retiree volunteers for some County "services".